pashmaklang/pashmak/doc/00_basics/02_variables.md

 This command puts the typeof variable in mem.

-(All of pashmak datatypes are handled by python and you can use all of python variables features).
+(All of Pashmak datatypes are handled by python and you can use all of python variables features).

 ### required command